 The RRSP was developed as a highly participatory and consultative process in government, development partners, and civil society.
-The preparation of the RRSP benefited from extensive participation with representatives of national government agencies including the National Economic and Development Agency (NEDA), Department of Budget and Management (DBM), Department of Finance (DOF), Climate Change Commission (CCC), Department of Agriculture (DA), Department of Public Works and Highways (DPWH), Department of Interior and Local Government (DILG), Department of National Defense Office of Civil Defense (DND-OCD), Housing and Land Use Regulatory Board (HLURB), Department of Science and Technology Philippine Atmospheric, Geophysical and Astronomical Services Administration (DOST-PAGASA), Department of Energy (DOE) and Department of Surigao del Norte, Surigao del Sur, Dinagat, Masbate, Sorsogon, Negros Occidental, Sarangani, and Samar; representatives of Regional Development Councils of Caraga, Bicol, Negros, and Soccsksargen; civil society, including state universities and research institutions, and development partners including multi-lateral development banks.
+The preparation of the RRSP benefited from extensive participation with representatives of national government agencies including the National Economic and Development Agency (NEDA), Department of Budget and Management (DBM), Department of Finance (DOF), Climate Change Commission (CCC), Department of Agriculture (DA), Department of Public Works and Highways (DPWH), Department of Interior and Local Government (DILG), Department of National Defense Office of Civil Defense (DND-OCD), Housing and Land Use Regulatory Board (HLURB), Department of Science and Technology Philippine Atmospheric, Geophysical and Astronomical Services Administration (DOST-PAGASA), Department of Energy (DOE) and Department of Environment and Natural Resources (DENR) representatives of the provincial local government units of Surigao del Norte, Surigao del Sur, Dinagat, Masbate, Sorsogon, Negros Occidental, Sarangani, and Samar; representatives of Regional Development Councils of Caraga, Bicol, Negros, and Soccsksargen; civil society, including state universities and research institutions, and development partners including multi-lateral development banks.